Hall 6 of the FCCS EPM Cloud Study Tour

 Journals & Adjustments — Oracle FCCS Implementation Specialist objectives

 Journals are a reliable exam topic area.
-Questions focus on the Enterprise Journal workflow sequence, the data source separation principle, what happens to status after posting, the locked period procedure, and the silent wrong-Scenario trap.
+Questions focus on the distinction between Consolidation Journals and Enterprise Journals, the Enterprise Journal workflow and status model, the data source separation principle, entity status after posting, the locked period procedure, and the silent wrong-Scenario trap.
 Expect scenario-based questions with plausible wrong answers.

 Question 1 of 8 · Enterprise Journal Workflow